Working with Currency Conversions

 Calculating Currency Conversions

 Currency conversions are typically calculated from the Purchase Orders and Orders modules.
-However, you can calculate and apply a currency conversion rate at any of the affected records listed above.
+However, you can calculate and apply a currency conversion rate at any of the affected records.

-This guide follows a PO to an international vendor as an example.
+This guide follows a purchase order (PO) to an international vendor as an example.

 Currency Conversion Selector for POs

-POs drive the currency exchange rate for their related purchase records.
+POs drive the currency conversion for their related purchase records.
 When you create and save a PO from an international vendor, aACE will display a blue Currency Conversion link under the PO Items list:

-To update the exchange rate, click Edit and then click the Currency Conversion link.
+To update the currency conversion exchange rate, select Edit, then the Currency Conversion link. aACE prompts you to save any changes you have made to your PO, then opens the selector.
 At the selector, select the desired currency:

 If you do not want the full currency conversion features implemented, you can instead create an Other-type line item code (LIC) and use it for currency fluctuation expenses on individual transactions.